andymatuschak/orbit-summer-2022-demo/README.md

 ### Preparing your local copy

-This repo expects you to have [the main Orbit repo](https://github.com/andymatuschak/orbit) checked out as a sibling folder, and fully built. e.g.:
+This repo expects you to have [the main Orbit repo](https://github.com/andymatuschak/orbit) checked out as a sibling folder, and fully built.
+You'll need to be on the `orbit-summer-2022-demo` branch of that repo. e.g.:
 ```
 # From the root of this repo...
 cd ..
 git clone https://github.com/andymatuschak/orbit
 cd orbit
+git switch orbit-summer-2022-demo
 yarn install
 yarn build
 # web-component requires a separate build step; this is an oversight.